janghyunnoh/scCap/README.md

 ## 3. Clustering

 The **Clustering** stage constructs biologically meaningful clusters through **initialization**, **refinement**, and **selection**.
-This process integrates local transcriptional variation from raw gene expression with biological knowledge encoded in the pretrained scGPT model, enabling **knowledge-augmented clustering**.
+This process integrates local transcriptional variation from raw gene expression with biological knowledge encoded in the pretrained scGPT model, enabling knowledge-augmented clustering.
 Users can flexibly specify the representation space (either raw or scgpt) for initialization and refinement with arguments.